CLICK ON THE LINK

 For over 35 years, Taylor Graham has been working with Search & Rescue (SAR) dogs.
 She has traveled far and wide searching for lost hikers in the wilderness, victims of earthquakes and sadly, dead bodies.
 Walking the Puppy contains poems written for/about her current dog, Loki.
 Even though Taylor has retired from active duty, Loki has not…as Taylor puts it, SAR dogs never retire, so they must be continuously trained and exercised.

-This chapbook is a precursor to a larger collection remembering all of Taylor’s dogs and their adventures over the years, which will come out early next year, entitled What The Wind Says.
-If you love dogs, you’re going to love this book.
+This chapbook was a precursor to a larger collection remembering all of Taylor’s dogs and their adventures over the years, entitled What The Wind Says.
+If you love dogs, you’re going to love these books.

 Walking The Puppy Sample

 Ann Curran has written a book like no other.
 With a reporter’s eye and a poet’s vision, she has created a new genre—a poetry of utter frankness.
 For grief, see the Kennedy poem.
 For candor, the poem to Maxine Kumin.
 For accuracy, her lines on “cagey” Seamus Heaney.
 Whether the subject is the million dollar sale of a bishop’s mansion, the Warhol and Ginsberg myths or the “profound” jottings of Kay Ryan and other superficialists, this is poetry at war with fakery on all fronts, and it’s as unignorable as it is rare. —Samuel Hazo, director, International Poetry Forum, professor emeritus, Duquesne University.